DeamonRealm/AgeOfChampions/README.md

 [Broflier](https://github.com/bombomby/brofiler/wiki) is used to manage app timming.

 ##Changelog
+#### v0.3
+* Removed: Movement keys
+* Removed: Animation type and direction controls
+* Removed: HPA pathfinding method (should be replaced with JPS in future updates)
+* Added: Mouse controls the unit movement
+* Added: Predefined movement (doesn't have any indicators)
+* Added: Multiple troops movement
+* Added: Attack action (right now it can attack any unit be allies, foes or even himself)
+* Added: Unit creation (Town center can spawn arbalest units)
+* Added: Recollection ability
+* Added: Map logic (units sould pass trough obstacles)
+* Changed: Almost all controls (see "How to play" for more info)
+* Integration of the Quadtree optimitzation with units search and map draw (should improve the framerate)
+* Improved troops actions

 #### v.0.2.1
-* Changed movenet keys
+* Changed: movenet keys
-* Control to change animation type
+* Added: Control to change animation type
 * Better control over the direction of the animations

 ####v.0.2
-* Buidings shadows
+* Added: Buildings shadows
-* Console Units Factory
+* Added: Console Units Factory
-* Main Menu & HUB sprite
+* Added: Main Menu & HUB sprite
-* Map Tiles debug mode
+* Added: Map Tiles debug mode

 ####v.0.1
-* A controllable villager moving around.
+* Added: A controllable villager moving around.
-* Correct render order that simulates the third dimension in builds
+* Added: Correct render order that simulates the third dimension in builds
-* Tiled map
+* Added: Tiled map
-* A basic console
+* Added: A basic console
-* Simple UI test for scroll selection
+* Added: Simple UI test for scroll selection